LuisMendez01/react_project8_HobbyHub/README.md

 The following **required** functionality is completed:

+- [✅] **A create form that allows the user to create posts**
-- [✅] **Posts must contain a title, and optionally additional textual content and/or an image added as an external image URL**
+- [✅] **Posts have a title and optionally additional textual content and/or an image added as an external image URL**
+- [✅] **A home feed displaying previously created posts**
-- [✅] **By default, only the time created, title, and upvotes count for each post is shown on the posts feed**
+- [✅] **By default, the time created, title, and number of upvotes for each post is shown on the feed**
 - [✅] **Clicking on a post shall direct the user to a new page for the selected post**
 - [✅] **Users can sort posts by either their created time or upvotes count**
 - [✅] **Users can search for posts by title**
-- [✅] **A separate post page for each created post, where any additional information is shown, including content, image, and comments**
+- [✅] **A separate post page for each created post, where any additional information is shown is linked whenever a user clicks a post**
-- [✅] **Users can leave comments underneath a post on the post page**
+- [✅] **Users can leave comments underneath a post on the post's separate page**
-- [✅] **Each post should have an upvote button on the post page.
-Each click increases its upvotes count by one.
-Users can upvote any post for any number of times, but not downvote**
+- [✅] **Each post should have an upvote button on the post's page.
+Each click increases its upvotes count by one and users can upvote any number of times**
-- [✅] **A previously created post can be edited from its post page**
-- [✅] **A previously created post can be deleted from its post page**
+- [✅] **A previously created post can be edited or deleted from its post page**

 The following **optional** features are implemented:

-- [ ] Users can only edit and delete posts or delete comments by entering the secret key, which is set by the user during post creation
+- [ ] Users can only edit and deleted posts or delete comments by entering the secret key, which is set by the user during post creation
 - [ ] Upon launching the web app, the user is assigned a random user ID.
-It will be associated with all posts and comments that they make and displayed on them
+It will be associated with all posts and comments that they make and displayed on them.
 - [ ] Users can repost a previous post by referencing its post ID.
 On the post page of the new post, the referenced post is displayed and linked, creating a thread
-- [ ] Users can customize the interface, e.g. selecting the color scheme or showing the content and image of each post on the home feed
+- [ ] Users can customize the interface of the web app
 - [ ] Users can share and view web videos
-- [ ] Users can set flags such as "Question" or "Opinion" while creating a post.
-Then, users can filter posts by flags on the home feed.
+- [ ] Users can set flags while creating a post.
+Then users can filter posts by flags on the home feed.
-- [✅] Users can upload images directly from their local machine as an image file.
+- [✅] Users can upload images directly from their local machine as an image file
-- [ ] Display a loading animation whenever data is being fetched
+- [✅] Display a loading animation whenever data is being fetched

 ## Video Walkthrough